plugindeals/audio-plugin-manager/README.md

 Audio Plugin Manager

 This app is 100% free and open-source (GPL).
 You can build it yourself if you want.
-Features include: automatic directory scanning, the ability to add custom directories for scanning, CSV export, powerful search and sorting options, favoriting items, and adding personal notes.
+Features include: automatic directory scanning, the ability to add custom directories for scanning, CSV export, search, filtering and sorting options, favoriting items, and adding personal notes.
 Supports Windows 10/11 & mac OS.

 If you'd like to support our project, please consider purchasing your audio plugins using the link below:
 -